s3alfisc/fwildclusterboot/README.md

 test two-sided, univariate hypotheses using a wild cluster bootstrap.
-Importantly, it uses the “fast” algorithm developed in Roodman et al, which makes it feasible to calculate test statistics based on a large number of bootstrap draws even for large samples.
+Importantly, it uses the “fast” algorithm developed in Roodman et al, which makes it feasible to calculate test statistics based on a large number of bootstrap draws even for large samples--as long as the number of bootstrapping clusters is not too large.

 The `fwildclusterboot` package currently only supports one-dimensional clustering and one-dimensional hypotheses, but allows for an arbitrary